Building Good Study Habits in Kindergarten: A Singapore Parent's Guide

 - Memorising facts for tests

-- Achieving academic benchmarks ahead of schedule
+- Hitting academic benchmarks ahead of schedule

 The Science Behind Habit Formation in Young Children